Ouranosinc/scen_workflow_afr/README.md

 - improved the efficiency of 'rain_season*' and 'dry_spell_total_length' indices;
 - tested the script against high-resolution datasets and ajusted the algorithms to limit the use of RAM memory.

+### v1.4.1

+Implemented features:
+- removed climate index 'rnnmm', which was equivalent to 'wet_days';
+- added a new parameter to climate index 'wet_days' to allow specfying an interval (lower and upper boundaries);
+- created the climate index 'hot_spell_total_length';
+- added an option to automatically enlarge the search radius during subset (lon, lat, time), which prevents returning a single cell;
+- improved the color map in the bias plot (quantile mapping function diagram) so that white is centered at zero;
+- fixed a bug introduce in v1.4.0 (maps were identical for different centiles);
+- standardized the attributes of NetCDF files produced (longitude, latitude, time, units, etc.).

 ## Contributing

-This is a private development that is being used in production by climate services specialists.
+This is a project that is being used in production by climate services specialists.
 If you're interested in being involved in the development, want to suggest features or report bugs, please leave us a message on the [issue tracker](https://github.com/Ouranosinc/scen_workflow_afr/issues).